9QIX/Google-Cybersecurity-Certification-Notes/II. Play It Safe - Manage Security Risks/Week 1/II. Navigate threats, risks, and vulnerabilities.md

 There are many resources, such as the NIST, that provide lists of [cybersecurity risks](https://www.nist.gov/itl/smallbusinesscyber/cybersecurity-basics/cybersecurity-risks).
 Additionally, the Open Web Application Security Project (OWASP) publishes a standard awareness document about the [top 10 most critical security risks](https://owasp.org/www-project-top-ten/) to web applications, which is updated regularly.

-**Note:** The OWASP’s common attack types list contains three new risks for the years 2017 to 2021: insecure design, software and data integrity failures, and server-side request forgery.
+**Note:** The OWASP’s common attack types list contains three new risks for the years 2017 to 2021: **insecure design, software and data integrity failures, and server-side request forgery**.
 This update emphasizes the fact that security is a constantly evolving field.
 It also demonstrates the importance of staying up to date on current threat actor tactics and techniques, so you can be better prepared to manage these types of risks.

 ![[Pasted image 20230825184618.png]]